 “Is this some kind of joke?”
 I asked.
 Night had fallen, I sat by her bed with the TV off.
-Her eyes which had gone from open to closed were now very slightly open.
+Her eyes, which had gone from open to closed, were now slightly open again.
 Slits of white lined with bloody vessels.
 Her arms getting bluer, her breaths distressed.
 What the hell was this?

 I stepped to the bathroom door.
 “Who’s there?”

 “More like a flake, one with your supposed stature, saying people shouldn’t have a religion.”

 “Sure they should.
 Maybe some things are truer than others, who knows.
 But as far as I’m concerned, it’s all TMI.”

 At this I felt something push against the door.
 I pushed back.